IPS-Eye-White

 Doctrine

-The word doctrine seems to have become associated with suffocating laws that are designed to severely limit, if not completely take away all people's freedom.
-This is far from the truth as it gets.
-Perhaps Crouch should have looked up the definition of the word before he opened his mouth and put his foot in it, blabbing about 'doctrinal doo-doo' on public television
+The word doctrine has somehow become associated with suffocating laws that are designed to severely limit if not completely eliminate our freedom.
+This is as far from the truth as it gets.
+"Doctrine" comes from from the Latin doctrina which simply means instruction or teaching.
+(Perhaps the late Paul Crouch should have looked up the definition of the word before he opened his mouth and put his foot in it, blabbing about 'doctrinal doo-doo' on public television)

 Sound Doctrine